-The Enterprise's mission is aborted to return to a star-base where Admiral Brackett charges them with investigating the disappearance, possibly defection to the ever-scheming Romulans, of dying Federation ambassador Sarek's son Spock, who didn't say goodbye to his parents but took all his personal belongings after a public row with Sarek over the Cardassian war.
-A visit from Picard makes them realize the key must be Romulan senator Pardek, with whom Spock maintains since years personal contacts, against Sarek's will.
-Meanwhile Klingon leader Gowron is writing the Federation's help in the civil war out of official history, so Picard resorts to suggestions to get him to provide a cloaked ship, reluctantly piloted by Captain K'Vada, for this mission, with Data, both prepared to impersonate Romulans on Romulus...
-Meanwhile Commander William T. Riker and Troy find examining the disappearance of a Federation ship to and from the Ferengi most dangerous...
+The Enterprise's mission is aborted to return to a starbase where Admiral Brackett charges them with investigating the disappearance and possible defection to the ever-scheming Romulans of dying Federation ambassador Sarek's son Spock, who didn't say goodbye to his parents but took all his personal belongings after a public row with Sarek over the Cardassian war.
+A visit from Picard makes them realize the key must be Romulan senator Pardek, with whom Spock maintains years-long personal contacts, against Sarek's will.
+Meanwhile Klingon leader Gowron is writing the Federation's help in the civil war out of official history, so Picard resorts to suggestions to get him to provide a cloaked ship, reluctantly piloted by Captain K'Vada, for this mission, with Data, both prepared to impersonate Romulans on Romulus.
+Meanwhile Commander William T. Riker and Troi find examining the disappearance of a Federation ship to and from the Ferengi most dangerous.

 Did You Know?

 Since this episode was broadcast in November 1991, the month before the release of Star Trek VI: The Undiscovered Country

 (1991), it could be considered promotion for the motion picture.
 Spock's dialogue mentioning the movie's overtures of peace with the Klingons and incident at Camp Khitomer, but not the outcomes of either, would support this.
 See more

 When Dokachin access the Enterprise computer and downloads the registry of the Vulcan ship they were looking for, he says the Stardate of arrival was "41344", although the computer display clearly shows "41334".
 See more